Choose your college and accommodation

 When you are invited to apply for accommodation, you will also be asked to choose a preferred college.
 This applies to all undergraduates, including those who choose not to live on campus.

 Colleges are communities.
 As well as containing accommodation, they also offer social and sporting activities, regular college trips and inter-college competitions.
-To find out more about the individual colleges at Lancaster University visit the Collegiate System webpage or take a look at this quick explainer video.
+To find out more about the individual colleges at Lancaster University visit the collegiate system webpage.

-Accommodation fees can be paid through our online payments portal once you have received your invoice.
-For details of what will be provided in your accommodation as well as information on maintenance, cleaning, terms and conditions and more take a look at the Residents' Handbook (PDF).
-Once you have been accepted into a college, you will receive confirmation and be required to pay a college membership fee of £36 for undergraduates and £12 for postgraduates for courses beginning in 2019.
+Accommodation fees can be paid through our Payment Portal once you have received your invoice.
+Once you have been accepted into a college, you will receive confirmation and be required to pay a college membership fee.
+For students starting in 2023, the fee is £40 for undergraduates and research students, and £15 for students on one-year courses.
 Find out more including how to pay.
-Please also be aware that if you live in campus accommodation you do not have to pay Council Tax, and the council will already have been sent your details, so you don't need to apply for an exemption.
+Please also be aware that if you are a full-time student and live in campus accommodation you do not have to pay Council Tax, and the council will already have been sent your details, so you don't need to apply for an exemption.
 Find out more about Council Tax reductions and exemptions including for students who live off-campus.